tinacms/tina.io/content/blog/tina-v-0.69.0.md

 ### Updates to scripts in package.json

-We now recommend using the content API in CI and using our new `dev` and `build` commands. the `dev` command starts the local graphql server and start your subscript (`next dev`).
-The `build` command compiles the client with the production URL and build the graphQL schema.
+We now recommend using the content API in CI and using our new `dev` and `build` commands.
+The `dev` command starts the local GraphQL server and runs your subscript (`next dev`).
+The `build` command compiles the client with the production URL and builds the GraphQL schema.

 The scripts should look like this: